 Before you can make changes, you need to evaluate your organization—your workflows and processes, the structure of your workforce, your inventory, and your physical workspace.
 Next, revisit your company’s mission statement and goals.
 Are you achieving them in the most efficient way?

-Learn where the most time, energy, and money gets wasted.
+Learn where the most time, energy, and money get wasted.
 Do you have too much inventory?
 Do you tend to run behind schedule?
 Determine what elements are repetitive or unnecessary to achieving your company’s goals.
 Look at your company from different angles to discover new ways of doing things.

 2. Implement new processes